neo-project/docs/docs/en-us/advanced/oracle.md

 ## Example

-Here is an demo about using the Oracle service：
+Here is a demo about using the Oracle service：

 ```c#
 using Neo.SmartContract;